 I started with a generic multivitamin from the grocery store.
 Cost: $12.99 for a 60-day supply.
 Total waste of overhead.
 My spreadsheet for Week 1 shows a flat line.
 No improvement in focus, no change in the 'Name Test.'
 It was like trying to fix a corporate deficit by reusing paperclips—technically a 'saving,' but it doesn't move the needle on the bottom line.
 I realized quickly that if I wanted real results, I had to look at specialized products designed for the 'hardware' I was trying to upgrade.

 By day eight, I was feeling frustrated.
 My 'Mental Fog' column was consistently marked as 'Heavy.'
 I felt like I was trying to run a modern operating system on a 1998 processor.
-I needed something that didn't just provide basic nutrients, but actually addressed the 'processing speed' issues I was having.
+I needed something that didn't just provide basic nutrients, but actually addressed the executive functions I felt slipping away.
+I even wrote about why my spreadsheet rejected 6 leading brain supplements during this period because their ingredient lists didn't balance out with their claims.

-Linda noticed I wasn't asking her where my glasses were as often.
+My wife noticed I wasn't asking her where my glasses were as often.
 I didn't tell her it was the 'song'—she already thinks I’ve lost my marbles with the spreadsheet—but the data doesn't lie.
 The cost-per-day was about $1.80 for the first month, and the marginal gain was measurable.
+I'm not a doctor, of course—just a guy with a ledger—so I kept tracking to see if this was just a fluke or a real trend.

 If you have a larger 'innovation budget' and prefer a traditional supplement format, I also looked into NeuroPrime.
 It’s the CFO of brain supplements—premium pricing at $174, but it’s built for those who want a comprehensive stack without the guesswork.
-In my tracking, products in this tier often show a more sustained 'yield' over the long term.
+In my tracking, products in this tier often show a more sustained 'yield' over the long term, though the initial buy-in is higher.

 By day 21, I hit a milestone.
 I was at the grocery store and saw a former colleague from the firm.
 Usually, I’d pretend to be very interested in the price of avocados to avoid the embarrassment of forgetting his name.
 But this time?
 'Hey, Marcus,' I said.
 Just like that.
 No lag time.
 No spinning wheel icon in my head.

 I rushed home and updated the spreadsheet.
 'Name Test' latency: 1.2 seconds.
-That’s a 91% improvement from my baseline.
-Now, I’m not saying these supplements 'cured' my aging brain—I’m an accountant, not a doctor, and you should definitely talk to your own MD before starting any new regimen—but in my personal experience, the inputs were finally starting to balance the outputs.
+That’s a massive improvement from my 14-second baseline.
+Now, I’m not saying these tools 'cured' my aging brain—I have zero medical training, and you should definitely talk to your own doctor before starting any new regimen—but in my personal experience, the inputs were finally starting to balance the outputs.
+I actually detailed this specific improvement in my post on How I Fixed My Mid-Sentence Word Search.

 I also started looking into The Genius Song during this period.
-It’s a similar price point to my initial test ($53), and some of the guys in my online tracking group (yes, we exist) swear by its conversion rate for mental clarity.
-You can find that one here: The Genius Song.
-I found that rotating between these 'tools' kept my brain from getting too used to one specific stimulus.
+It’s a similar price point to my initial test (around $53), and some of the guys in my online tracking group swear by its conversion rate for mental clarity.
+I found that rotating between these 'audio tools' kept my brain from getting too used to one specific stimulus, preventing what I call 'diminishing returns on focus.'

 Week 4: Calculating the Total ROI